-- Active graduate student (PhD and Master’s degree) at a McDonnell International Scholars Academy partner institution enrolled in a full-time graduate degree program at the time of entry into the competition and at the time of the symposium in October 2020
+- Active graduate student (PhD and Master’s degree) at a McDonnell International Scholars Academy partner institution enrolled in a full-time graduate degree program at the time of entry into the competition and at the time of the symposium

 - Able to deliver a 3MT® presentation focused on one of the three thematic areas

 - Eligible students use the online entry form to submit a 3-minute video with one static PowerPoint slide explaining their research on a topic related to one of the three core themes of the symposium.